History of Haitian nationality and citizenship: Haitian Civil Code of 1825

 During the period from 1820 to 1849, which from 1822 included the territory of Hispaniola now known as the Dominican Republic, the Republic of Haiti replaced the Empire of Haiti.
 The republic was granted independence from France in 1825, subject to paying reparations.
 That year the government adopted a Civil Code, which was based on the French Napoleonic Code, but had significant differences.
 In the Haitian version, only people with African or indigenous blood could be naturalized.
 It conferred nationality upon anyone born in Haiti, regardless of legitimacy, or born abroad to a Haitian.
 Foreigners were prohibited from owning property in Haiti, except moveable assets, thus if a foreigner inherited property, they had to pay its value to the heirs.
 Haitian wives who married foreigners were required to sell any real property that they owned, if by marriage they acquired the nationality of their husband.

-When Riviere Harard unified Haiti, he abolished the law criminalizing Haitian and white foreign marriage.
+When Rivière-Hérard unified Haiti, he abolished the law criminalizing Haitian and white foreign marriage.
 Two years later the Code of Civil Procedure, the Rural Code, and the Commercial Code were established; these are the foundations of Haiti's legal system today.